hadyfarhat/random_quote_generator/README.md

-# random_quote_generator
+# Random Quote Generator

- A program that displays a randomly selected quote each time a user click a butter
+ A program that displays a randomly selected quote at regular intervals or when a user clicks the "Show Another Quote" button.

+ With each new quote, the background color changes along the with the color of the progress bar.